rickyro03/rickyro03.github.io/README.md

     Football
   </summary>

-  * [Football: Ryan Vanden Bos](https://rickyro03.github.io/finalFootball/index.html) --- I fixed the many bugs in this game so it was enjoyable to play,
+  * [Football: Ryan Vanden Bos](https://rickyro03.github.io/finalFootball/index.html) --- I fixed the many bugs in this game so it was enjoyable to play.

 </details>